digital-ai/release-integration-sdk-workshop/troubleshooting.md

 ## (M1 Mac) qemu: uncaught target signal 11 (Segmentation fault) - core dumped

 Happens when starting digitalai-release-setup container.
-So far only seen on M1
+So far only seen on M1.

+* **Solution:** Upgrade to Macos Ventura

-* Workaround is to configure the Release server with the command
+* **Workaround 1** Configure the Release server with the command

   xl apply -f dev-environment/digitalai-release-setup/instance-configuration.yaml

 Install the xl command utility for this -- see also [Lab 6](part-3/lab-6-prepare-for-kubernetes.md#set-up-the-xl-client)

-* Or add the configuration items from `dev-environment/digitalai-release-setup/instance-configuration.yaml` manually through Release UI.
+* **Workaround 2:** Add the configuration items from `dev-environment/digitalai-release-setup/instance-configuration.yaml` manually through Release UI.